What Your Organization Needs to Know

 Shows the geographic distribution of the large food waste generators identified in the report above.

-List of Massachusetts Sites Accepting Diverted Food Waste Material, October 2015
+Map & List of Massachusetts Sites Accepting Diverted Food Waste Material, August 2016 file size 1MB

 These facilities can help businesses and institutions comply with the ban on disposal of commercial organics by accepting their food wastes.